• Skip to primary navigation

 Why You’ll Love This Recipe

-• It only takes minutes to stir the batter together by hand.
-You don’t need any special equipment to make this cake.
-The cake bakes up in a quick 30 minutes.
+• Easy: It only takes minutes to mix the batter by hand.
+No special equipment needed.

 A small layered carrot cake with frosting and chopped nuts on a wooden platter.